Home > Tips & Tricks > Yellow Watchman Goby Care | A Pistol Shrimp’s Best Friend

 Yellow watchman goby diet

-In the wild, the yellow watchman goby sifts the sand in search of algae and small meaty bits.
+In the wild, the yellow watchman goby sifts the sand in search of algae and small meaty bits (this is called a zoobenthivore).
 This species is not picky when it comes to food, which is one of the reasons it’s such a great option for beginning aquarists.
 Marine fish flakes or sinking pellets should happily be accepted.

 Aside from commercial aquarium fish foods, you can also offer (thawed) frozen foods like mysis and brine shrimp.
 Just make sure your yellow watchman goby actually gets its fair share: because it’s a bottom feeder and a bit timid, it might be outcompeted by more boisterous tankmates.